aws-samples/aws-genomics-nextflow-workshop/docs/modules/module-1__running-nextflow.md

 ## Local master and jobs

 You can run Nextflow workflows entire on a single compute instance.
-This can either be your local laptop, or a remote server like an EC2 instance.  in this workshop, your AWS Cloud9 Environment can simulate this scenario.
+This can either be your local laptop, or a remote server like an EC2 instance.
+In this workshop, your AWS Cloud9 Environment simulates this scenario.

 In a bash terminal, type the following: